riyaraut3/Image_Classifier_Using_CNN/README.md

 - **Class imbalance**: Consider class weights or augmentation.
 - **Poor accuracy**: Verify data directory structure and label mappings; try a pretrained backbone.

----
-*Generated automatically from the notebook structure.
-Review and customize as needed.*